 The Somerset Heritage Centre has an Indenture, whose reference is A/AVX 3 and the above illustration shows the location to be the corner of the High Street and College Street.
 Barley Pen is Tithe plot number 12 in the 1841 Tithe Apportionment book and was owned and occupied by William Clements.
 Richard Hodges was the builder who came from Berrow.
 The blue area is the plot that was sold about 1846.
 The green area was a road that was to be made up by William Clements.

-The High Street was then called Church Street (even before Alfred Street) and this part of College Street was then called Clements Street, William living in Barley Pen House.
+The High Street was then called Alfred Street and this part of College Street was then called Clements Street, William living in Barley Pen House.

 The earliest mention for The Riflemen’s Arms appears to be about 1857.
 Both the Albion Hotel and The Riflemen’s Arms appear to have been very short-lived.
 There seems to be no further records of either business after 1862, when the premises passed to Henry Marchent, who ran a bakery business at this site.
 The bakehouse was to the rear of these premises